We are currently living out of a 2019 Coachmen Leprechaun 27QB “Class C” RV that we bought used in August 2020.

 Here’s a full breakdown of our expenses for the first 9 months.
 Note that this includes expenses before we moved in on September 1:

 For a full breakdown of our expenses, check out our post recapping living in an RV for 3 months.

 In addition, here’s our live-updating fuel efficiency and costs:

 This is for our gas-powered RV with a 2018 Ford E350 drive chassis.
 Our generator also runs off of the gasoline tank.
 So, our efficiency drops when we utilize the generator (e.g. at rest stops and when boondocking).

 Speaking of boondocking, you can join Harvest Hosts at 15% off through our referral link.

 How We Get Data to Work Full-Time on the Road

 When we traveled all around the world, we used (and recommend) Google Fi.
-The simplicity of landing in a new country and getting connected within a matter of minutes was a gamechanger.
-But, when we got back to the U.S., we found that Google Fi frankly sucked.
-We couldn’t get data for weeks in Tampa, needing to rely solely on Wi-Fi.
+The simplicity of landing in a new country and getting connected within a matter of minutes was a game-changer.
+But, when we got back to the U.S., we found that Google Fi was very unreliable.
+We couldn’t get data for weeks in Tampa, and needed to rely solely on Wi-Fi.
 And customer service was a joke.

 After looking at a lot of data maps and reading what service others recommend, we switched from Google Fi to Verizon.
 I got the Play More Unlimited plan, and Katie got the Do More Unlimited plan.
 Both plans include 15GB per month of high-speed hotspot data.